Safe-DS/DSL/docs/Stdlib/python/Tutorials/visualization.md

 ![Summary](./Resources/Summary.png)

 As you can see here, the **idness** of the column _PassengerId_ is 1.
-This means, that every row has a unique value for this column.
-Since this isn't helpful for our usecase we can drop it.
+This means that every row has a unique value for this column.
+Since this isn't helpful for our usecase, we will drop it.

 ```python
 data_cleaned = data.drop_columns(["PassengerId"])
 ```
 ## Heatmap
-Now we have a rough idea of what we are looking at.
-But we still don't really know a lot about our dataset.
+Now we have a rough idea of what we are dealing with.
+But there is still a lot we do not know about the dataset.
-So next we can start to plot our columns against each other in a so called Heatmap, to understand which values relate to each other.
+A good next step is to start plotting our columns against each other.
+One way to gain a quick understanding of how the different columns relate to each other is a Heatmap.

-But since this type of diagram only works for numerical values, we are going to use only those.
+However, this type of diagram works exclusively for numerical data.
+We are therefore going drop all non-numerical columns. safe-DS's [`list_columns_with_numerical_values()`][safeds.data.tabular._table.Table.list_columns_with_numerical_values]-method offers a quick way to do just that.

 ```python
 from safeds.plotting import correlation_heatmap